FoodieQA: A Multimodal Dataset for Fine-Grained Understanding of Chinese Food Culture: Question type and answer distribution

 \section{Question type and answer distribution}

-In Table \ref{tab:textqa-qdistr}, \ref{tab:sivqa-qdistr}, and \ref{tab:mivqa-qdistr}, we show concrete statistics about distribution of question types in each task.
-In Figure~\ref{fig:ans-distr}, we plot the distribution answer distribution for each of the question type in the tasks.
+In Table~\ref{tab:textqa-qdistr},~\ref{tab:sivqa-qdistr}, and~\ref{tab:mivqa-qdistr}, we show concrete statistics about distribution of question types in each task.
+Figure~\ref{fig:ans-distr} illustrates the answer distribution for questions categorized by type.
+Each horizontal bar independently displays the distribution of the answers regarding to the specific question type.